Venice Introduction Walking Tour, Venice

 Tip:

 The on-site audio guide is quite good, much as the bookshop and terraced cafe directly facing onto the Grand Canal.
-Further to that, there's a quiet little side garden free to walk in with some seats in the shade that you may want to use for a welcome break after long hours of walking in Venice.
+Further to that, there's a quiet little side garden free to walk in with some seats in the shade that you may want to use for a welcome break after long hours of walking around Venice.

 13

-Gallerie dell'Accademia
+Gallerie dell'Accademia (Gallery of the Academy)

-13) Gallerie dell'Accademia
+13) Gallerie dell'Accademia (Gallery of the Academy)

 Why You Should Visit:

-Large, spacious and clean – the rooms are well planned and the layout beautiful.
+Large, spacious and clean; the rooms are well planned and the layout beautiful.

 Tip: